Ostailor/GenAI_Service_Desk/README.md

 ## Smoke test

 Use `./smoke.sh` to spin up the Docker Compose stack and verify that every service becomes healthy.
-The script brings the containers up, polls their health status via `docker inspect`, and tears the stack down when all services report `healthy`.
+Once up, the script applies Alembic migrations, loads demo seed data and runs a database health probe before tearing the stack down.